/TSAWARE (Create Terminal Server Aware Application)

-DllCharacteristics field in the program image's optional header.
-When this flag is set, Terminal Server won't make certain changes to the application.
+The /TSAWARE option sets a flag in the IMAGE_OPTIONAL_HEADER DllCharacteristics field in the program image's optional header.
+When this flag is set, Terminal Server will not make certain changes to the application.

 To set this linker option in the Visual Studio development environment